btmorr/scala-boost/tutorial/session1.md

 [move the state of the flags into the db]

 Now that the settings are stored in the database, they can be changed by updating the database records, but without a UI, this means you have to have access to Hive and know how to write a records with command-line tools.
 Still a pain!
-We want a simple way to update that setting, such as a pull-down menu in a UI.
+We're not building a UI with pull-down menus in this example, but those objects are handled by regular functions on the backend, so we can write and use a function that sets flags in the database.

-[create a way to change the state of the flags while the application is running]
+[database flag read/write functions]

 ## How to display the output?